MeasureTransport/MParT/docs/source/getting_started/mathematics.rst

 Diagonal Derivatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will often require derivatives of :math:`T_d` with respect to an input :math:`x_i` or the parameters :math:`\mathbf{w}`.
 When computing these derivatives however, we have a choice of whether to differentiate the continuous map form in :eq:`cont_map` or the discretized map in :eq:`discr_map`.
 This is similar to the "discretize-then-optimize" or "optimize-then-discretize" choice in PDE-constrained optimization.
 When the quadrature rule is accurate, there might not be a large practical difference in these approaches.
-For approximate rules however, using the continuous derivative can cause issues because the derivative will not be consistent with the discreteized map: a finite difference approximation will not converge to the continuous derivative.
+For approximate rules however, using the continuous derivative may cause issues during optimization because the derivative will not be consistent with the discreteized map: a finite difference approximation will not converge to the continuous derivative.
 In these cases, it is preferrable to differentiate the discrete map in :eq:`discr_map`.

 The derivative :math:`\partial T_d / \partial x_d` is particularly important when using the monotone function :math:`T_d` in a measure transformation.
 The continuous version of this derivative is simply